Steve-O-Murphy/Docs-Like-Code/README.md

 # Docs-Like-Code

-I'm learning about docs-as-code, also known as docs-like-code.
+I'm learning about docs-as-code, also known as "docs-like-code."